 One-click batch into QuickBooks Desktop

 Pick a month, pick clients (or "everyone marked included in batch"), click Run.
-The engine respects each client's billing frequency (monthly every month, quarterly in Q-start months, annual in January) and batches creation in 15-company chunks to stay under Cloudflare Worker timeouts.
+The engine respects each client's billing frequency, anchored to that client's own renewal date rather than the calendar — monthly clients every month, and annual or quarterly clients in the month they actually renew (a client who renews in June bills in June, not January).
+It batches creation in 15-company chunks to stay under Cloudflare Worker timeouts.
 Idempotency keys prevent duplicates on retry.
-Every invoice posts straight to QuickBooks Desktop via the Conductor agent, ready to send.
+Every invoice posts straight into your accounting system — we build your QuickBooks Desktop integration (via the Conductor agent) as part of your engagement — ready to send.

 Per-company success and failure reporting tells you exactly what landed and what didn't — without you having to scroll through QB to verify.